chipster/chipster-openshift/k3s/README.md

 #### File authentication

-TODO A file in security/users, just like in the old Chipster v3.
+TODO A file security/users on `auth`, just like in the old Chipster v3.
+New users can be added there through `values.yaml`.

 ### Backups
 #### Backup deployment configuration

-TODO
+Take a copy of your ´~/values.yaml´.

 #### Backup databases